daryl-miller/type-predicates/readme.md

 ### When should I/Shouldn't I use Type predicates.

 I recommend using type predicates whenever you pull in data from a source you cannot trust/has uncertainty.
-E.g. parsing user input, or loading a file.
+E.g. parsing user input, or loading a file, or making an HTTP outbound call.

 They shouldn't be used as stand ins for validators/validation.
 They don't provide enough context when they return (a boolean) to know why something doesn't match the expected shape.
 Due to this, I recommend keeping your type predicates simple e.g. this field is a string, or doing a simple regex check on a guid.
 Your complex validation logic should live separately.